Go directly to product information

 • store allspice in a dark, dry and cool place

-• grind allspice at the very last moment, and do not store once ground allspice for too long
+• grind allspice at the very last moment, and do not store ground allspice for too long

 Save:

-• keep your allspice in closed packaging
+• store your allspice in a closed container

 • preferably store in a dark, dry and cool place

-• this expiration date is an indication
+• This expiration date is an indication

 View all details